UltraEngine/Documentation/CPP/Mesh_AddPolygon.md

 # Mesh::AddPrimitive

-This method adds a polygon to a mesh.
+This method adds a primtive to a mesh.

 ## Syntax